Rule 3 Periods, Time Factors and Substitutions

 1. Touchback.

-2. With fewer than two minutes remaining in a half a Team A ball carrier, fumble or backward pass is ruled out of bounds.
+2. A Team A ball carrier, fumble or backward pass is ruled out of bounds anytime after the Two-Minute Timeout in the 2nd or 4th quarters.
 (Exception: After a Team A forward fumble goes out of bounds, the clock starts on the referee’s signal.)

 3. Team B is awarded a first down and will next snap the ball.